 Porter-Kalamazoo - Amtrak Michigan Line

-Kalamazoo-Detroit - NS Michigan Line
+Kalamazoo-Detroit - Amtrak Michigan Line

 New York Central (Cleveland Cincinnati Chicago & St. Louis)